Geo-Python-2017/Exercise-4/README.md

-# Exercise 4: Functions and libraries
+# Exercise 4: A temperature calculator
 In this week's exercise you are asked to...

 After making your changes, you will need to upload these files to GitHub.